cruncher/sparky/README.md

 list by modifying the array <code>Sparky.attributes</code>.

 Form elements – inputs, selects and textareas – also use the <code>name</code>
 attribute to define two-way data binding.
+More on that later.

 ### Static binding with {{{ property }}}